 - In 2012 there was no question from this head.

-- In 2014, 2015, 2016 there was no question from this topic.
+- In 2014, 2015, 2016 there was no question on this topic.

 - In 2017 there was a question from this topic, actually, it was a comparison between Indus Valley civilization and Vedic culture.

 - So we will cover the chapter with subjective material, objective questions, and some boxes, with special information keeping in mind the pattern of the UPSC.
 Our main thrust will be on the six heads written above.

-2. Vedic Culture
+➢ Vedic Culture

-In the Civil Services Preliminary Examination generally questions are asked from this chapter.
+- In the Civil Services Preliminary Examination generally questions are asked from this chapter.
 Till 1989 the questions were straightforward like:

-- What did Gotra mean?
+(iii) What did Gotra mean?

-Till then most of the questions were based on the economic and social system.
+- Till then most of the questions were based on the economic and social system.
 But from 1990 onwards there was a shift in the pattern of questioning.

 Historical Vedic religion

-The questions were asked from the geographical background of the Rigvedic Aryans, Tribal Wars, Religion, and literary works.
+- The questions were asked from the geographical background of the Rigvedic Aryans, Tribal Wars, Religion, and literary works.
 For example: